The broad aims of the Science (S1-3) curriculum are to enable students to:

 - develop the ability to integrate and apply scientific knowledge and skills with other related disciplines;

-- recognize the social, ethical, economic, environmental and technological implications of science, and develop an attitude of responsible citizenship and a commitment to promote personal and community health;
+- recognize the social, ethical, economic, environmental and technological implications of science, and develop an attitude of responsible citizenship and a commitment to promoting personal and community health;

-- be prepared for further studies in STEM-related disciplines; and
+- be prepared for further studies in STEAM-related disciplines; and

 - become lifelong learners in science for personal development.

-Students learn Science through making observation, asking relevant questions, identifying and defining problems ……
+Students learn Science through making observations, asking relevant questions, proposing hypotheses, doing experiments, and drawing conclusions.